 Store owners can use image optimization apps (more on Shopify apps in the next section) to automate some of these tasks.
 TinyIMG SEO Image Optimizer has hundreds of five-star reviews and can help keep your load times down by compressing your images.

 Shopify does provide an image sitemap, which helps Google find your images so that they may potentially appear in image search results and provide searchers with one more way to discover your products.
 However, Shopify’s image sitemap only includes one image per product and does not include additional metadata.
 To get more of your images indexed, Kevin Wallner, founder of First Chair Digital, recommends the Image Sitemap app, which can build, submit, monitor and update XML sitemaps for all the images in your store.

 Shopify apps.
 One big advantage of a platform like Shopify is the app ecosystem that makes it easy to add more features and tools to your site with little to no coding.
 There are apps to help you manage inventory, take customer support tickets, run affiliate programs and, yes, optimize your site for search.

 There are also plenty of other apps that can help you do things like add product reviews to give customers more information about what you’re selling, which search engines may use to show star ratings that can improve your clickthrough rates.
-There are also apps to convert parts of your store to Google’s Accelerated Mobile Pages (AMP) framework, which helps to quickly deliver your pages to mobile shoppers, and so on.

 Before you load up on apps, keep in mind that they add extra code to your site.
 Apps that load on the user’s end, such as some that enable you to customize your store’s design, may slow the site down.